The recording of transactions through the creation of financial statements is a universal accounting procedure or procedural aspect of accounting.

 Generating Financial Information

-Generating financial information is concerned with preparing financial information which has several stages right from recording transactions.
+Generating financial information is concerned with preparing financial information, which has several stages right from recording transactions.
 The following steps are involved in generating financial information:

-- Classifying: – Classification is concerned with the systematic analysis of the recorded data, with a view to group transactions of similar nature so as to make the data more comparable and useful.
+Classification is concerned with the systematic analysis of the recorded data, with a view to group transactions of similar nature so as to make the data more comparable and useful.
 The book containing classified information is called “Ledger.”

-- Statement of Changes in Equity: This is the second statement prepared, and details the changes in equity from the beginning to the end of the reporting period.
+- Statement of Changes in Equity: This is the second statement that details the changes in equity from the beginning to the end of the reporting period.
 The essential purpose of the statement is to provide a comprehensive summary of all changes in equity, including those not included in the income statement.

 Using Financial Information